 The core Consortium Data Safety Committee (CDSC) includes, at a minimum, each site Principal Investigator (or designate), the protocol Independent Safety Monitor/Research Monitor (ISM/RM), and the IND sponsor Medical Officer.
-Representatives of the U.S. Army (i.e., WRAIR, USAMMDA, MRDC) will be asked to participate on the CDSC.
 Participants in the CDSC reviews may also include site Assistant/Associate Investigators, or designated team representatives including but not limited to study coordinators, study clinicians, or protocol specialists.
-The CDSC performs the safety reviews for the DHIM's conducted as part of the Dengue Consortium operations, and will perform safety reviews and review the summary of study safety data reports on a weekly or bimonthly basis through 4 weeks after the last volunteer receives the last study injection in order to ensure that the DHIM has an acceptable safety profile.
+The CDSC performs the safety reviews for the DHIM's conducted as part of the Dengue Consortium operations and will perform safety reviews and review the summary of study safety data reports on a weekly basis through 4 weeks after the last volunteer receives the last study injection in order to ensure that the DHIM has an acceptable safety profile.
 Otherwise, if there have been no DHIM, in the prior 4 weeks, the CDSC will monitor safety data on a monthly basis through completion of the last study visit.
 At each site, an ISM/RM (advanced practitioner or research physician) will participate in study safety meetings and conduct a safety review of all UPIRTSOs and SAEs as well as submit a short summary of the event.
 The CDSC will evaluate and respond to safety concerns in a timely manner.